 Nevertheless, despite the potential side effects, they are extremely effective at reducing pain, inflammation and temperatures, so they are usually what your vet will reach for to deal with your dog’s pain.

-Can dogs take Tylenol?
-It depends.
-Over-the-counter (OTC) pain relievers can endanger your dog’s health.
+Over-the-counter (OTC) pain relievers can endanger your dog’s health and are not recommended pain meds for dogs.
 Unless under the direction or supervision of a veterinarian, dogs should not be given human medications like ibuprofen (Advil), acetaminophen (Tylenol), or aspirin.

 Several years ago, tramadol was a popular medication for when NSAIDs just weren’t good enough.
 However, more recent research has proven that tramadol is extremely variable and doesn’t work like an opioid as originally believed.
 Due to the common side effects of it, such as sedation, a change in mentality, and constipation, coupled with the uncertainty of it working, it has gone out of favor with most vets.

-Gabapentin is a medication that is commonly used to control seizures in dogs.
-However, at lower doses, it is also effective as a pain relief.
+Gabapentin is an anticonvulsant and analgesic drug veterinarians prescribe to treat seizures, pain, and anxiety in dogs.
+It is a medication for humans and is used as “off-label,” in veterinary medicine.
+This means gabapentin is not FDA-approved for pets.
+However, at lower doses, it is also effective as pain relief.
 It works better if given in combination with another pain-relieving medication and is not particularly effective on its own.
 Nevertheless, it is usually the second-line medication of choice for most vets.

-Sedation is a common side effect of gabapentin; however, many dogs seem unaffected at the lower end of the dose range, which is what is used for pain relief.
+Sedation is a common side effect of gabapentin and the level of sleepiness varies in each dog.
+Vets will prescribe a starting dose and depending on the dog’s response to it, the vet will lessen as needed.
+However, many dogs seem unaffected at the lower end of the dose range, which is what is used for pain relief.

 Amantadine is an antiviral medication that complements NSAIDs well.
-It is particularly good for ‘wind-up’ pain, when things that shouldn’t be painful become uncomfortable.
+It is a multipurpose drug and has a varied mechanism of action.
+Like a lot of other drugs, it is used as “off-label” in veterinary medicine.
+It is particularly good for giving pain relief for dogs with ‘wind-up’ pain, when things that shouldn’t be painful become uncomfortable.
 For example, if your dog exhibits signs of pain from a light touch on an area, or you notice the area is swollen.

 If you’re wondering what you can give a dog for pain and swelling, this might be for you.
 It is a relatively safe medication, but it’s very expensive.
+Your veterinarian will determine the best dosage of amantadine depending on your dog’s condition.
+Usually, dogs can be given amantadine once or twice daily for chronic pain treatment.
 Talk to your veterinarian about it and see if Amantadine is right for your dog.

 There are several home remedies for pain that might help your dog, and many of them act as natural anti-inflammatories for dogs.
 If your vet approves, you can provide all of these home remedies for pain alongside any medication he wants you to give your dog: